espressif/ESP8266_RTOS_SDK/README.md

 More details in "Wiki" !

+### about user_rf_cal_sector_set ###

+Use this function to set the target flash sector to store RF_CAL parameters.

+The user_rf_cal_sector_set has to be added in application, but need NOT to be called.
+It will be called inside the SDK.
+The system parameter area (4 flash sectors) has already been used, so the RF_CAL parameters will be stored in the target sector set by user_rf_cal_sector_set.
+Since we do not know which sector is available in user data area, users need to set an available sector in the user_rf_cal_sector_set for the SDK to store RF_CAL parameter.
+If the user_rf_cal_sector_set is not added in the application, the compilation will fail in link stage.

+For example, refer to user_rf_cal_sector_set in SDK/examples/project_template/user/user_main.c

+Note:

+1. esp_init_data.bin has to be downloaded into flash at least once.
+2. Download blank.bin to initialize the sector stored RF_CAL parameter (set by user_rf_cal_sector_set), and download esp_init_data.bin into flash, when the system needs to be initialized, or RF needs to be calibrated again.

 ## Requrements ##

 You can use both xcc and gcc to compile your project, gcc is recommended.